Digital Marketing & Communications Manager

-- Assures City of Asylum imaginatively achieves our mission and maintains our values, which are rooted in the idea of hospitality.
+- Assures City of Asylum imaginatively achieves our mission and maintains our values, which are rooted in hospitality and creative freedom.

-- Assures that City of Asylum refreshes and achieves its strategic plan and its business/capitalization plan.
+- Assures that City of Asylum refreshes and achieves the goals in our strategic plan and our multi-year business/capitalization plan

-- Maintains and supports a high-performing and passionate Board of Directors.
+- Grows and supports a high-performing and passionate Board of Directors.

 Revenue Generation and Community Relations

 - Leads us in raising contributed revenue for the organization to meet annual budget and in growing our working capital and reserves.

 - Builds ongoing relationships with philanthropic foundations, individual donors and corporate sponsors, community and cultural organizations, and political leaders.

 - Conceptualizes grant proposals and works with grant writers to assure quality finished proposals.

 - Is imaginative in using our assets to grow earned income.